 The cost for administering the User Charge Verification (UCV) requirements under this Ordinance shall be included in the OM&R cost.
-UCV costs are for activities which include, but are not limited to the following: review, evaluation and processing of RD-925 Statements and RD-920 Reports; UCV inspection, sampling, laboratory analysis and review; review, inspection and evaluation of technical proposals for reporting methodologies; preparation of User Charge reports, correspondence and notifications; maintenance and quality assurance of electronic and hard copy files; search and identification of new Users subject to the Ordinance; and the evaluation of User Charge rates and administrative costs.
+UCV costs are for activities which include, but are not limited to the following: review, evaluation and processing of RD-925 Statements and RD-920 Reports; UCV inspection, sampling, laboratory analysis and review; review, inspection and evaluation of technical proposals for reporting methodologies; preparation of User Charge reports, correspondence and notifications; maintenance and quality assurance of electronic and hard copy files; search and identification of user Charge rates and administrative costs.